IncPlusPlus/NetProgFinalProject/README.md

 This is the final project for Network Programming (COMP-2100).
 The goal is to create a prototype distributed processing system.
 A main server will receive math requests which it will offload onto a pool of slaves.
 They will then process this request and send the results back to the client via the server.

-## Deliverables

-- A client class that can send groups of math commands
-- A server class that can distribute commands to slaves
-- A slave class that can process various commands

 ## Features

 Features in order of priority